BoantaCristian/Portfolio-Website/README.md

   * The site works properly and as intended on every resolution and borwser
   * CSS resets were applied
-  * Gyroscome for cards on mobile seems glitchy, so cards are moved by tap
+  * Gyroscope for cards on mobile seems glitchy, so cards are moved by tap
       * iphone doesn't allow access to accelerometer sensors
       * some android phones allow gyroscope, some doesn't
       * Secure: https://boantacristian.ro/ gyroscope activated on supporting devices